Marchev-Science/summer-school-2022/README.md

 **Daily schedule**:
 09:30 - 13:00 Lectures in the classroom
 13:00 - 14:00 Lunch brake
 14:00 - 17:00 Workshops in the classroom
-After 17:00 working on team assignment*
+After 17:00 working on team assignment'
 21:00 Monastery doors close
-*The classroom could be used untill late, but no loud noises permitted.
+'The classroom could be used untill late, but no loud noises permitted.

 ## Certification
 **Cases**: As part of the Summer school the participants would have to solve and present a case, out of several options, which will be given on the first day. <!--[See the cases here...](cases.md)-->